AgileRL/AgileRL/docs/evolvable_networks/index.rst

       )

 .. note::
-    In AgileRL algorithms, pass a single ``net_config`` dictionary that includes the ``encoder_config`` and ``head_config`` dictionaries, as well as any other arguments to the corresponding network used in the algorithm.
+    In AgileRL algorithms, we pass a single ``net_config`` dictionary that includes the ``encoder_config`` and ``head_config`` dictionaries, as well as any other initialisation arguments to the respective network used in the algorithm.

 Using Non-Evolvable Networks in an Evolvable Setting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is common that users require using either pre-trained networks or custom architectures that don't inherit from ``EvolvableModule``, but still wish
+It might be the case that users require using either pre-trained networks or custom architectures that don't inherit from ``EvolvableModule``, but still wish
 to exploit parameter optimization to automatically tune the RL hyperparameters of an algorithm.
 In order to do this, users can use :class:`DummyEvolvable <agilerl.modules.dummy.DummyEvolvable>`
 to wrap their non-evolvable networks in a manner compatible with our mutations framework - disabling architecture mutations but still allowing for RL hyperparameter and random weight mutations.